vanderpatrick/Hackteam-6/README.md

 ### Existing Features

-- **Navigation Bar** - Appears on every page for a consistently easy and intuitive navigable system, except of the 404 page.
+- **Navigation Bar** - Appears on every page for a consistently easy and intuitive navigable system.
-- **Social Media Icons** - Appearing on every page, the icons are appropriate representations of the Social Media platforms, linking users to the developers Instagram, GitHub and Facebook accounts.
-The icons appear in the centre of the footer.
+- **Social Media Icons** - Appearing on every page, the icons are appropriate representations of the Social Media platforms, linking users to the developers Instagram, GitHub and Facebook accounts together with credits.
-- **[Home Page](# "PAGE")** - It is in fact the About page that contains the description of the page and instructions for the Map page features.
+- **[Home Page](# "PAGE")** - It is in fact the About page that contains the description of the site and instructions for the Map page features.
-- **[Map Page](# "MAP")** - An interactive page containing the world map on which the user can find the information about the significant Pride Events by hovering and clicking on a desired country.
+- **[Map Page](# "MAP")** - An interactive page containing the 3d globe world map on which the user can find the information about the significant Pride Events by hovering and clicking on a desired country.
+There is an option to make a search for a country by search bar that apears at the center over the world map.
 - **[Contact Page](# "CONTACT")** - The page on which there's a form for a user to fill in if wanting to contribute with an update or addition to the map information.
 - **[404 Page](# "404 PAGE")** - 404 error page Pride Themed .

 ### Features to Implement in the future

-- ...
+- The possibility for a user to pinpoint into the map and choose to add the details directly by a pop-up window.
+The information would be sent to the API and the admin could decide to validate it if proven credible.

 [Back to top ⇧](#)